 Answer: The Foyle Maritime Festival (July), Derry~Londonderry city.

 It doesn't take much for Derry~Londonderry to throw a party, but in this case, the celebrations are warranted.
-For the third time, the Clipper Round the World Yacht Race (the arrival of which can be viewed from the Magilligan Martello Tower in Limavady) will sweep into Foyle Marina in true clipper style.
+Once again, the Clipper Round the World Yacht Race will sweep into Foyle Marina in true clipper style.

-And, should the sight of twelve 70-foot racing yachts (including the local favourite Derry~Londonderry~Doire) racing each other into Derry~Londonderry not prove enough to float your boat (pardon the pun), there's plenty more to get excited about.
+And, should the sight of twelve 70-foot racing yachts racing each other into Derry~Londonderry not prove enough to float your boat (pardon the pun), there's plenty more to get excited about.

 The Foyle Maritime Festival (July)